 - Roll of toilet paper in a quart-size bag

-- Carry additional food and water per person, especially during remote travel or in very warm climates.
+This is especially key for remote travel or in trips in very warm climates.
 Food items should be temperature stable and easily palatable.
 Consider a means of storing and treating additional water.

 Pack a blanket or sleeping bag

 Also pack warm clothing when traveling through cold/remote climates.